theturboturnip/harper/packages/web/src/routes/docs/faq/+page.md

 That depends on your use case.

 Do you want to use it within Obsidian?
 We have an [Obsidian plugin](/docs/integrations/obsidian).
 Do you want to use it within WordPress?
 We have a [WordPress plugin](/docs/integrations/wordpress).
 Do you want to use it within your Browser?
-We have a [Chrome extension](/docs/integrations/chrome-extension).
-(Firefox add-on coming soon.)
+We have a [Chrome extension](/docs/integrations/chrome-extension) and a [Firefox plugin](/docs/integrations/firefox-extension).

 Do you want to use it within your code editor?
 We have documentation on how you can integrate with [Visual Studio Code and its forks](/docs/integrations/visual-studio-code), [Neovim](/docs/integrations/neovim), [Helix](/docs/integrations/helix), [Emacs](/docs/integrations/emacs), [Zed](/docs/integrations/zed) and [Sublime Text](/docs/integrations/sublime-text).
 If you're using a different code editor, then you can integrate directly with our language server, [`harper-ls`](/docs/integrations/language-server).